memsql/docker-kafka/README.md

 When not to use this image
 --------------------------

-* Don't use this image for any production workload, it is for development/testing purposes only
+* Don't use this image for any production workload; this is for development and testing purposes only.
-* If you want more than one Kafka broker this image won't work very easily
+* If you want more than one Kafka broker, this image won't work very easily.

 Run
 ---